kelu124/echomods/include/AddMyLogs.md

 * Connecting to wifi: done
 * Beers @Stalingrad, and chilling =)

-#### 2016-09-23 More speed for data acquisition and streaming
+#### 2016-09-22 More speed for data acquisition and streaming

 * This is getting better.
 [Read the log on this repo](/croaker/feather_tests/2016-09-10-Feather_ADC.md).
 [Arduino IDE code is here](/croaker/feather_tests/2ADC2UDP.ino).

 #### 2016-09-23 Getting some raw images

 * Still this pulser issue, but the signal is correctly stored.
-[More to download here](/croaker/data/raw_data/).
+[More to download here](/croaker/data/examples/).
 Captured through UDP streaming.

+#### 2016-09-27 Processing the raw images

+*  Created the scripts to batch scan-convert and animate the images.
+[More to see/download here](/croaker/data/examples/)
+* Hopes to get the STM32 go faster =)
+* Adding the croaker work to the gitbook .. and cleaning some remaining broken links during doc generation.

 =======